 Immigrant survey report

-We provided actionable recommendations to improve the social and economic wellbeing of newcomers in Guelph and Wellington County.
-We did this by implementing a comprehensive survey that captured immigrants’ experiences and challenges in the region.
+We conducted community-based research to provide actionable recommendations aimed at improving the social and economic wellbeing of newcomers in Guelph and Wellington County.
+This was achieved through a comprehensive survey that captured immigrants’ experiences and challenges in the region, allowing us to make evidence-informed decisions that promote social change.

 External evaluation process report for the Building Rural Support Innovation Fund project

-We measured how well desired outcomes were being achieved by developing an evaluation framework and surveying members of the advisory committee, project staff and community partners hosting rural outreach sites.
+We measured how well desired outcomes were being achieved by developing an evaluation framework that supports community-based research.
+This involved surveying members of the advisory committee, project staff, and community partners hosting rural outreach sites to inform evidence-informed decisions and drive social change.

 Girls Circle final evaluation report

-By conducting in-depth interviews, we evaluated the efficacy of the program in reducing risk factors, increasing protective factors for resiliency, as well as providing skills training to improve relationships, strengths and competencies among young women.
+By conducting in-depth interviews and utilizing community-based research methods, we evaluated the efficacy of the program in reducing risk factors and increasing protective factors for resiliency.
+This evidence-informed approach also provided skills training aimed at improving relationships, strengths, and competencies among young women, ultimately contributing to social change.

 Market research report for Diversity and Inclusion Social Enterprise

-We investigated related ventures, their core markets and pricing to illuminate potential issues, innovations and key opportunities for the urban community centre’s models for diversity and inclusion training.
+We conducted community-based research into related ventures, examining their core markets and pricing to shed light on potential issues, innovations, and key opportunities for the urban community centre’s models for diversity and inclusion training.
+This evidence-informed approach aims to drive social change within the community.

 The Intersection of Settlement and Housing Services and Policies: Reducing the Risk of Homelessness for Immigrant and Refugee Women

-In collaboration with the OCASI, we reported on the service pathways of women and identified ways to improve the linkages between settlement service agencies and housing providers.
+In collaboration with OCASI, we conducted community-based research to report on the service pathways of women and identify ways to improve the linkages between settlement service agencies and housing providers, ultimately supporting evidence-informed decisions that promote social change.

 Destination: Prosperity, Huron Park Community Engagement Pilot Project

-Along with Eko Nomos, we developed and implemented a community development strategy for Huron County to encourage women and girls to take leadership roles to combat isolation.
-The ultimate goal: to improve community services.
+Along with Eko Nomos, we developed and implemented a community-based research strategy for Huron County aimed at encouraging women and girls to take leadership roles to combat isolation.
+This initiative is designed to facilitate evidence-informed decisions that ultimately lead to social change and improve community services.

-Together with C. Lang Consulting, we assessed the feasibility for establishing a social enterprise to enable teaching opportunities and flexible studio rentals for newcomer and refugee painters and potters.
+Together with C. Lang Consulting, we conducted community-based research to assess the feasibility of establishing a social enterprise.
+This initiative aims to provide teaching opportunities and flexible studio rentals for newcomer and refugee painters and potters, enabling evidence-informed decisions that can drive social change.

-We developed a shared evaluation framework for 10 agencies receiving funding from the Youth Catalyst Fund, a granting stream focused on improving outcomes for youth employment and educational attainment.
+We developed a shared evaluation framework for 10 agencies receiving funding from the Youth Catalyst Fund, a granting stream focused on improving outcomes for youth employment and educational attainment through community-based research.
+This approach allows for evidence-informed decisions that drive social change.

-We conducted market research to support the development of a social enterprise with the goal of providing economic advancement opportunities.
+We conducted community-based research to support the development of a social enterprise aimed at providing economic advancement opportunities, enabling evidence-informed decisions that contribute to meaningful social change.

 Feasibility assessment of a community kitchen social enterprise

-Along with C. Lang Consulting and the Learning Enrichment Foundation in Toronto, we assessed opportunities and readiness to develop a community kitchen.
+In collaboration with C. Lang Consulting and the Learning Enrichment Foundation in Toronto, we engaged in community-based research to assess the opportunities and readiness for developing a community kitchen.
+This process aimed to ensure that our recommendations are based on evidence-informed decisions that can drive social change.

 Mental health report for Minds at Work

-We analyzed key informant interviews, which allowed us to develop an assessment tool, counselling techniques, workshop curriculum, and training to improve staff’s ability to work with clients experiencing emotional challenges.
+We conducted community-based research through key informant interviews, which enabled us to develop an assessment tool, counselling techniques, workshop curriculum, and training to enhance staff’s ability to make evidence-informed decisions while working with clients facing emotional challenges, ultimately fostering social change.

 Institutional Quality Assurance process report senate submission

-We consolidated more than 100 sources to evaluate the department’s commitment to quality assurance and the development and assessment of learning outcomes.
-We also reported on the department’s 12 programs to evaluate trends in development, impact, productivity, external and internal demand, quality of inputs and outputs, as well as opportunities for future growth.
+We consolidated more than 100 sources to evaluate the department’s commitment to quality assurance, community-based research, and the development and assessment of learning outcomes.
+Our report also covered the department’s 12 programs to analyze trends in development, impact, productivity, external and internal demand, quality of inputs and outputs, as well as opportunities for future growth, all aimed at supporting evidence-informed decisions that drive social change.

 Women in Business program evaluation

-We documented the personal and economic impacts for those who participated in the following programs: Business of Life, Women in Business and Enterprising Women.
-We also highlighted positive outcomes for the YWCA Muskoka and community partners.
+We documented the personal and economic impacts for those who participated in the following programs: Business of Life, Women in Business, and Enterprising Women.
+Through community-based research, we also highlighted positive outcomes that informed evidence-informed decisions for the YWCA Muskoka and its community partners, ultimately driving social change.

-“Samantha Blostein of Research for Change has been an integral part of our evaluation process and has been key in helping us fulfill the needs of our external funder.
-She has shown great dedication in helping us gain both the quantitative and qualitative data we needed from our evaluations, and was readily available when any last-minute issues came up.
-We are grateful for her expertise.”
+“Samantha Blostein of Research for Change has been an integral part of our evaluation process, playing a key role in helping us fulfill the needs of our external funder.
+Her dedication to community-based research has been invaluable in enabling us to gather both the quantitative and qualitative data necessary for making evidence-informed decisions.
+Additionally, she was readily available to address any last-minute issues that arose.
+We are grateful for her expertise in driving social change.”

 Stacey Schat, Director of Women's Programs, YWCA Muskoka

-"Research for Change and Ekos Nomos were instrumental in the development and implementation of a participatory action research project with Poverty to Prosperity, Huron County’s anti-poverty coalition.
-The project involved designing a strategy to work with women as heads of household and leaders in socially isolated and underserved rural communities."
+"Research for Change and Ekos Nomos played a vital role in the development and implementation of a community-based research project with Poverty to Prosperity, Huron County’s anti-poverty coalition.
+This initiative aimed to create a strategy that empowers women as heads of household and leaders in socially isolated and underserved rural communities, ensuring that evidence-informed decisions drive social change."

-Pam Hanington, Community Developer, Huron County Health Unit
+Pam Hanington, Community Developer, Huron Perth Public Health

-“The quality of work that Samantha (Director of Research for Change) produced for our program was outstanding.
-We felt fortunate to have someone working with us who had incredible compassion and understanding for our service users
+“The quality of work that Samantha (Director of Research for Change) produced for our community-based research program was outstanding.
+We felt fortunate to have someone working with us who had incredible compassion and understanding for our service users and the challenges they face, helping us make evidence-informed decisions that contribute to social change.”